How Did the Internet Start? Walk-through with the Internet History

 Initial Search Engines

 The father of the Internet, Tim Berners-Lee, created the first directory in 1992.
 The concept was to help users navigate and find relevant websites.
-Later in 1995, other directories like Yahoo, DMOZ, The Starting Point Directory, etc., were launched.
+Later, around the mid-90s, other directories, such as ALIWEB, Yahoo, DMOZ, and The Starting Point Directory, were launched.

 There was a surge in the number of websites between 1995 and 2000.
 As a result, the directories had their golden era during this tenure.

-With websites populating the directories, it became difficult to find the right websites.
+With websites proliferating in directories, it became increasingly complex to find the right ones.

-The concept of a search engine came into existence to search for websites within directories.
-Users can browse as well as search for the websites.
+The concept of a search engine emerged to facilitate the search for websites within directories.
+Users can browse and search for websites.

 What is a Search Engine?

-A search engine is a program that crawls the whole web, saves details in its index, and provides valuable results from the web for user queries.
+A search engine is a program that crawls the entire WWW, saves details in its index, and provides valuable results from the web in response to user queries.

 It tends to lead users to relevant information on high-quality websites.
 A search engine filters the wealth of data available on the web for user searches.